 In the last year, I have been talking about getting more women into sales roles and sometimes people will tell me that women are BETTER than men in sales because of inherent qualities many women bring to the sales role.
 For their own company’s situation, this may be true.
-Science has not proven that either sex is better wired for success in sales – instead what we now currently is that each person needs to be assessed for certain things.
-Things that the top, most elite reps have that others in sales do not have.
+Science has not proven that either sex is better wired for success in sales – instead what we know currently is that each person needs to be assessed for certain things - traits and competencies that the top, most elite reps have that others in sales do not have.

 "Never Hired Better Than 50%"

 In my career as a sales manager, I never hired better than with 50% accuracy in finding top sales reps.
+Think about that for a minute.
+Half of my hires were not good hires.
 Later I learned that this is about the best you can hope for when hiring with your gut.
 If you are a leader and feel you do better than that through hunches, good for you.
 It's not the norm.
 Fortunately for us all, science has evolved and we now know the top competencies needed for the best (top 7%) of sales professionals.

 What Things Do Top Sellers Need to Have?